 Talia/Devin from Ahriman's Prophecy also seems rather popular.
 Like the Aveyond 3 example, you can put them together in individual game play, but the canon pairing is Devin/Alicia.

 The one almost everyone seems to like, though, is Gumshoe/Maggey.
 Probably because it's pretty much canon, and pairing the two Butt Monkeys together is cute anyway.
-Almost everyone seems to like Diego/Mia, and Ema/Klavier from Apollo Justice, though Klavier/Apollo is quite popular too.
+Almost everyone seems to like Diego/Mia (which is canon), and Ema/Klavier from Apollo Justice.

 Serah and Noel from the sequel got a lot of supporters MONTHS before the game was even out, with some hoping that Snow and Serah had broken up because he wasn't seen in earlier trailers.
 And then it got even more support after the game was released and contained some very Heartwarming Moments between the two.